4 Point and Interval Estimates

 Activity.
 Explain how to calculate this coverage probability using the sampling distribution of your point estimate \(\bar Y_{625}\).

 What should you sketch?
-Think of an interval estimate as a point — a ‘body’ — with ‘arms’ of a certain length.
-It’s no so different from you.
-Suppose you had identical twin.
+Think of an interval estimate as a point—a ‘body’—with ‘arms’ of a certain length.
+It’s not so different from you.
+Suppose you had an identical twin.
 And you’re not sure whether you’re standing close enough to touch them.
 But you don’t want to put your arms out.
 You’re tired from all that polling.
 Could your twin check for you?

 What, in terms of the sampling distribution of the point estimate, is the coverage probability?
 It’s the probability that a random draw from the sampling distribution lies in the green shaded area. \[ \text{coverage probability} = P\qty(\overline{Y}_{625} \in \overline{y}_{7.23M} \pm .01) \]